sorbet/sorbet/website/docs/runtime.md

 can be wrong.

-That's why Sorbet also uses **runtime checks**: even if a static prediction was wrong, it will get checked in the runtime, making things fail loudly and immediately, rather than silently and asynchronously.
+That's why Sorbet also uses **runtime checks**: even if a static prediction was wrong, it will get checked during runtime, making things fail loudly and immediately, rather than silently and asynchronously.

 In this doc we'll answer: